SugarCloud Policy Guide

-Should you require a log level to be temporarily changed on a cloud production environment, you must open a support case.
+Should you require a log level to be temporarily changed on a cloud production environment to debug an issue, you must open a support case.
 Running instances in a logging mode more verbose than fatal is expressly forbidden in Sugar's cloud environment for performance reasons.
 Please note that it is also forbidden for integrations to change the log level directly.

 File System and Database Size Limits

 All instances hosted on Sugar's cloud service are subject to disk utilization limitations.
 The current base limits per edition are: